mafreitas/ds4s_RNASeq/README.md

 ## Basic RNA_Seq pipeline

-Python notebooks developed the OSU data science club for analysis of RNASeq data.
+Python notebooks developed by the OSU data science club for analysis of RNASeq data.

 Adapted from the tutorial: